Window cleaner John Kirk rescued from own roof

-"The neighbours heard me calling out and tried to hold the ladder but it was no good and they had to call the fire brigade."'Trying not to laugh'
+"The neighbours heard me calling out and tried to hold the ladder but it was no good and they had to call the fire brigade."

 Mr Kirk said his rescuers arrived within five minutes of the incident happening on Sunday and he was only trapped for 15 minutes.

 He added: "They were great as I could have been up there all night.